polinabythebay/psoshnin.github.io--v3/source/syllabus/index.markdown

 ####Community

 * [Hacker News](https://news.ycombinator.com/): Ladies you should really follow this.
-It's like reddit w/o the bullshit.
+It's like reddit with less bullshit.
 * [Reddit](http://www.reddit.com/): There are good subreddits out there to discover.
 * [Stack Overflow](http://stackoverflow.com/)
 * [Confreaks](http://confreaks.com/)